Zeddicus-Zul/djangoProject/README.md

 - [License](#license)

 ## Project Overview
-This project demonstrates a basic Django web application following the official Django tutorial steps.
+This project demonstrates a basic Django web application following the official tutorial.
 It includes:
 - A Django project named `mysite`
 - An app named `gunSounds`
 - Basic templates and static files for serving audio content